Practice Essentials

 Cosmetic appearance while the lesions are present may be an issue with some pediatric patients but is more likely to be of concern to their parents.
 Risk of sunburn is slightly increased in areas of hypopigmentation.

 The duration of symptoms is different for each patient.
-Recurrent crops of new lesions may develop at intervals, with the duration of pityriasis alba varying from 1 month to 10 years.
-Usually, however, cases resolve over a period of several months to a year.
+Recurrent crops of new lesions may develop at intervals, with the duration of pityriasis alba ranging from 1 month to 10 years.
+Usually, however, cases resolve over a period of several months to 1 year.
 [2] Treatment may shorten the duration of the lesions to several weeks in certain cases.
 (See the image below.)

-The hypopigmentation produced by pityriasis alba m The hypopigmentation produced by pityriasis alba may take a year or longer to return to normal.
+Hypopigmentation produced by pityriasis alba may take 1 year or longer to return to normal.